sunflowerdojo/sunflowerdojo.github.io/_drafts/put-folders-in-sys-path-so-python-3-can-find-them243-revision-v1-Put-folders-in-sys-path-so-Python-3-can-find-them.md

 Problem 2: I want to import a file from a subfolder

-Solution: Add folder path to Python&#8217;s sys.path
+Solution: Add folder path to Python's sys.path

 <!--more-->Sample layout